MRtrix3/mrtrix3/docs/reference/scripts/population_template.rst

 - **-linear_transformations_dir** Output a directory containing the linear transformations used to generate the template.
 If the folder does not exist it will be created

 - **-template_mask** Output a template mask.
-Only works in -mask_dir has been input.
+Only works if -mask_dir has been provided.
 The template mask is computed as the intersection of all subject masks in template space.

 - **-noreorientation** Turn off FOD reorientation in mrregister.
 Reorientation is on by default if the number of volumes in the 4th dimension corresponds to the number of coefficients in an antipodally symmetric spherical harmonic series (i.e. 6, 15, 28, 45, 66 etc)